 AHSBC entered into an agreement with the developer of the planned development in which the school's temporary site is located, 271 Twin Buttes Avenue, Durango, La Plata County, Colorado.
-Per the agreement, the Corporation obtained conveyance of title to the temporary site which provided short-term collateral for the note payable (NOTE 3).
-The agreement is scheduled to terminate in October 2023 at which time AHSBC is required to convey the temporary site back to the developer.
+Per the agreement, the Corporation obtained conveyance of title to the temporary site which provided short-term collateral for the note payable The agreement terminated during the fiscal year ended June 30, 2022 in conjunction with the long-term debt refinance (NOTE 3).
+AHSBC is required to convey the temporary site (land) back to the developer in its original condition during 2023.